 I see this scenario play out all the time in my work as a counselor.
-I work with the partners of sex and porn addicts, and I know that the act of coming forward – of owning your pain – is a huge first step.
+I work with the partners of sex addicts and porn addicts, and I know that the act of coming forward – of owning your pain – is a huge first step.
 It's bittersweet that so many women are taking this step publicly right now.
-Bitter because in a better world there would never be so many victims, but sweet because I think they're helping show other women the way to taking their lives back.
+Bitter because in a better world there would never be so many victims, but sweet because I think they're helping show other women and partners of sex addicts the way to taking their lives back.

 That way is through seeking help.
 If you've been paying attention to the news lately and feeling some kinship with the women speaking out, it's probably time to examine your own relationships, your own experiences, and then reach out to a professional who can help you work through it.

 As I'm sure you already know, it takes a tremendous amount of bravery for a woman to speak up about having been mistreated, either in or out of relationships.
-It occurs to me that there might be countless women out there who still haven't.
+It occurs to me that there might be countless women out there who still haven't spoken up.
 Perhaps you're one of them.

 The news is rough right now.
 Whether or not you've been in a situation like the ones these Silence Breakers are mentioning is beside the point.
 It's still confronting and triggering to hear stories of any negative sexual encounter if you're struggling through relationship issues of your own.
 Being exposed to the news over and over again can lead to a negative headspace.
-At this time of year, I always advocate that women take time for self-care, but in light of what's happening now, I feel it's especially important this year.
+At this time of year, I always advocate that women and women who are partners of sex addicts take time for self-care, but in light of what's happening now, I feel it's especially important this year.